 Mervi Myllyoja started playing violin in the age of five, and has stayed with her choice as it took her around the world with solo performances and onstage with top rated artists such as the singer star Tarja Turunen and the concert organist Kalevi Kiviniemi.
 Mervi studied mostly in Finland, under the tuition of the world famous violinist Alexander Vinnitski.
 Rooted firmly in the classical foundation of violin techniques, she has been able to cultivate a versatile style of playing violin to fit any music genre.
 Besides being a performer, she also teaches, arranges music, improvises fluently and composes her own original pieces.

 Mervi made her first internet debute in 2013 with her music video release ”Ya El Medan” , representing a cover for a hit song of an Egyptian rock band Cairokee.
 The band, that was nominated for MTV EMA in 2014, invited Mervi onstage with them due to the success of the video publication that garnered attention around the world.
-Mervi started to profile herself as a cosmopolite crossover violinist, and the demand for her glamorous performances and studio recordings grew: lately she recorded for Tarja Turunen’s prequel rock album ”The Brightest Void”(2016).
-Other artists, who demanded Mervi to their publications, include opera singer Juha Uusitalo, rapper Paleface, singer/songwriter Liza l’Occitane, pop singer Tomas Höglund, multi instrumentalist Mikko Helenius ja Argentinian tango singer Martin Alvarado.
+Mervi then profiled herself as a cosmopolite crossover violinist, and the demand for her glamorous performances and studio recordings grew.
+She has recorded taylored tracks for Tarja Turunen (”The Brightest Void”/2016), opera singer Juha Uusitalo, rapper Paleface, singer/songwriter Liza l’Occitane, pop singer Tomas Höglund, multi instrumentalist Mikko Helenius and Argentinian tango star Martin Alvarado to name a few.